Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Plan and view work across multiple teams, projects, and releases with Advanced Roadmaps.

-If your roadmap is using these rolled-up dates, you’ll see an arrow icon when you hover on the schedule bars:
+If your timeline is using these rolled-up dates, you’ll see an arrow icon when you hover on the schedule bars:

 In order to roll up dates: